This information explains what foodborne illness (food poisoning) is. It also explains how to handle food safely to help prevent foodborne illness.

 What is foodborne illness?

 Foodborne illness can happen to anyone, but some people are more likely to get it than others.
-For example, people who have a weakened immune system from cancer and cancer treatment are at higher risk of getting a foodborne illness.
+People are at higher risk if their immune system is weakened by cancer and cancer treatment.

-Foodborne illness usually happens within 1 to 3 days after eating the contaminated food.
-But, it can also happen within 20 minutes or up to 6 weeks later.
-Symptoms of foodborne illness include:
+Symptoms often happen within 1 to 3 days after eating the contaminated food.
+It can also happen within 20 minutes or up to 6 weeks later.

 - Vomiting (throwing up)